erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

     yield scrapy.Request(link, self.parse_article, dont_filter=False)
 ```

 Get the links and put them in the fetching links stack.
 Then parse them by the method `parse_article`.
 There is a challenge here which caused the problems in subscriptions of *Kindle4rss*.
 Some articles have more than one page.
 I also need to fetch the rest of the pages.
-Some of the these pages belong to *Extra Readings* which are not useful for me and need to be cutted.
+Some of these pages belong to *Extra Readings* which are not useful for me and need to be cut.

 ```python
 def parse_article(self, response):